riyafarsule01/Superstore-Data/README.md

 💡 Key Insights & Strategic Recommendations

-1.  **High Sales, Hidden Weakness:** Overall sales growth is masking a critical lack of profitability in key areas.
+1. High Sales, Hidden Weakness: Overall sales growth is masking a critical lack of profitability in key areas.
-2.  **Product-Specific Profit Drain:** The 'Furniture' category, specifically **Tables** and **Bookcases**, is the primary source of financial loss.
+2. Product-Specific Profit Drain: The 'Furniture' category, specifically **Tables** and **Bookcases**, is the primary source of financial loss.
-3.  **Geographic Hotspots:** Losses are concentrated in high-volume states like **Texas, Ohio, and Pennsylvania**, pointing to flawed regional strategies.
+3. Geographic Hotspots: Losses are concentrated in high-volume states like **Texas, Ohio, and Pennsylvania**, pointing to flawed regional strategies.
-4.  **Discounting is the Culprit:** The root cause is an uncontrolled discount policy.
+4. Discounting is the Culprit: The root cause is an uncontrolled discount policy.
 Discounts above a 20-30% threshold consistently lead to losses.

  **Actionable Recommendations:**

-  * **Revise Discount Strategy Immediately:** Cap discounts on underperforming product categories.
+  **Revise Discount Strategy Immediately:** Cap discounts on underperforming product categories.
-  * **Optimize Regional Performance:** Re-evaluate pricing and discount models in loss-making states.
+  **Optimize Regional Performance:** Re-evaluate pricing and discount models in loss-making states.
-  * **Incentivize Profitable Sales:** Shift sales team focus from revenue-based to profit-based incentives.
+  **Incentivize Profitable Sales:** Shift sales team focus from revenue-based to profit-based incentives.

-## 🛠️ Tools and Visuals
+🛠️ Tools and Visuals

 This report was built using **Microsoft Power BI Desktop**.

-1.  **KPI Summary Cards**: For a high-level performance overview.
+1. KPI Summary Cards: For a high-level performance overview.
-2.  **Monthly Sales Trend (Area Chart)**: To track sales patterns over time.
+2. Monthly Sales Trend (Area Chart): To track sales patterns over time.
-3.  **Sales Contribution by Region (Donut Chart)**: To show regional sales mix.
+3. Sales Contribution by Region (Donut Chart): To show regional sales mix.
-4.  **Profitability by Sub-Category (Bar Chart)**: To identify profitable vs. unprofitable products.
+4. Profitability by Sub-Category (Bar Chart): To identify profitable vs. unprofitable products.
-5.  **Discount Impact on Profitability (Scatter Plot)**: To diagnose the root cause of losses.
+5. Discount Impact on Profitability (Scatter Plot): To diagnose the root cause of losses.
-6.  **Treemap**: To visualize state-level sales and profitability simultaneously.
+6. Treemap: To visualize state-level sales and profitability simultaneously.
-7.  **Decomposition Tree**: For interactive, AI-driven root cause analysis.
+7. Decomposition Tree: For interactive, AI-driven root cause analysis.
-8.  **Ribbon Chart**: To track changing market share and rank over time.
+8. Ribbon Chart: To track changing market share and rank over time.
-9.  **Gauge Chart**: To measure profit against a set business target.
+9. Gauge Chart: To measure profit against a set business target.
-10. **Matrix with Sparklines**: To add rich, row-level trend data to a detailed table.
+10. Matrix with Sparklines: To add rich, row-level trend data to a detailed table.